Top 10 Coffee Grinder Comparison

 If the grind is too fine, it’ll just pass through the plunger and you’ll end up with a cup of ‘muddy’ coffee.
-If the grind is not consistent enough, then the flavor and taste won’t be distinct.
+If the grind consistency is not high enough, then the flavor and taste won’t be distinct.
 As such, to brew a nice cup of coffee, you’ll need a coffee grinder that produces uniform coarse grinds.

 At the moment, one of the best coffee grinder for French Press is…the Baratza Virtuoso.
 This might change when the Baratza Sette comes out this Summer.
 If that’s the case, I’ll update this part later on.

 For now, I’ll give a short review on the Virtuoso and how to set it up for French Press.

 Baratza Virtuoso – The Best Coffee Grinder for French Press

 The Baratza Virtuoso is a small coffee grinder that’s exceedingly well-built and sturdy for its price point.
 The Baratza Virtuoso uses 40mm stainless steel burrs.
 It comes with 40 ‘stepped’ adjustable settings and is capable of handling anything including coarser grinds – the type of grind you want for French Press.
 Other than producing good French Press, the main benefits and problems of the Virtuoso are as follows: